fyrworx4/old-fyrworx4.github.io/_posts/06-linux-privesc/2021-07-26-linux-privesc.md

 Until the Linux PrivEsc course.

-This course is designed to walk you through a variety of Linux privilege escalation techniques, which one of them had me absolutely floored and probably made me consider being a Linux main for my CCDC team.
+This course is designed to walk you through a variety of Linux privilege escalation techniques, which one of them had me absolutely floored.
+It's so simple.

 Here it is... shell escape sequences.

-#### shell escape sequences
+## Shell Escape Sequences

 I had no idea that these types of methods even existed.
 Who would have thought that the simple `find` command could be used to break out of a non-sudo user?